GandalfUK/RetroPie-BeebEm/README.md

 ```
 5) Exit the console (type `exit`) and go to the RetroPie setup menu.
 Select the Manage Packages option and choose the Experimantal packages.
 You should now see BeebEm in the list.
 Select BeebEm and install it.

 That's it!
 Put your game-files/disk-images in roms/beebem/ as you would for any other system.
-If you want to use the key re-mapping features, copy you map file in here too (there is an example map-file for snapper provided in the `BeebEm-maps` dir.
+If you want to use the key re-mapping features, copy your map files in here too (there is an example map-file for snapper provided in the `BeebEm-maps` dir.
 Note that the name of the map file(s) must match the name of the game/disk-image file(s).